gael-millot/repertoire_profiler/README.md

 - Run the following command from where the *main.nf* and *nextflow.config* files are (example: \\wsl$\Ubuntu-20.04\home\gael):

 <pre>
-nextflow run main.nf -c nextflow.config
+nextflow run main.nf -c nextflow.config # or nextflow run main.nf
 </pre>

 with -c to specify the name of the config file used.